edgedb/edgedb/docs/clients/99_graphql/graphql.rst

 Filtering the retrieved data is done by specifying a ``filter`` argument.
 The ``filter`` argument is customized to each specific type based on the available fields.
-In case of the sample schema, here's what the specification for the available filter arguments for querying ``Book``:
+In case of the sample schema, here are the specifications for available filter arguments for querying ``Book``:

 .. code-block:: graphql-schema